SkymouseStudios/skymse-jekyll/_drafts/how-to-love-your-employees.md

 ### **Let's Talk About Our Feelings**

 Make sure your employees know your vision.
-Keep them updated, ask their opinions, and perhaps more importantly?
-Value them.
+Keep them updated, ask their opinions, and perhaps more importantly: Value them.

 People don't like being invisible, or if they do?
 Maybe you should be hiring more "go getters".
 If you value the opinions of your employees, if their ideas are being taken seriously, if they have invested interest in the company, they are going to work harder and become less restless.
 Employees that feel like their position is critical to the success of a company are probably less likely to just leave without a significant notice.
 If they are valued and feel that, then in my experience, they will in turn value that company.

 If your employees had a really rough day?
-Realize that.
-Letting your employees go home early after a really tough day could be the tiny little difference that makes them actually come back in to work the next day.
+Acknowledge it.
+Letting your employees go home early after a really tough day could be the difference that makes them come back happy the next day.
 Make sure employees leave your office happy more often than not, and assign a few awesome tasks instead of just crap jobs constantly.

 Wednesdays are rough.
 Wine Wednesday anyone?
 We aren't saying you need to condone drinking in the workplace, but we do love the mentality of encouraging little midweek treats that give employees something tangible to destress and enjoy their week just a little more.
 Break-room donuts are overplayed.
 Be original and fun.